-The liver pathobiology laboratory of Gregory J. Gores, M.D., is focused on the cellular and molecular mechanisms by which dysregulation of cellular apoptosis — programmed cell death — results in the development of disease.
-In particular, the laboratory studies the underlying mechanisms that result in liver cell apoptosis.
+The Liver Pathobiology Laboratory of Gregory J. Gores, M.D., is focused on the cellular and molecular mechanisms by which dysregulation of cellular signaling events results in the development of disease.
+In particular, the laboratory studies the underlying mechanisms that result in liver injury and carcinogenesis.

 The laboratory has developed models of cholestasis that mimic the human disease.
 Using these models, deleterious signaling pathways are delineated, and therapeutic targets and approaches identified.
 A wide variety of techniques are used, including genetic animal models, organoids and cell culture models.